berouques/QuPID/README.md

 It is a PID temperature regulator for ESP8266 with dual control: direct (rotary encoder and LED display), or via browser using WiFi.

-The strong part of this thing is that the control is very simple: a couple of buttons are enough to control them all, and with a smartphone or computer with Wifi you can get a powerful control panel.
-Another good thing is that for tuning the PID gains you don't need to manually graph the values, there are ready to use graphs in the Web UI.

 ## What it was designed for

+Device maintains the heater temperature as close to the setpoint as possible.
+This code, without any modifications, was tested in:

-* repairing modern electronics
+* repairing modern electronic devices
 * chemical reactions
 * soldering electronic boards
-* work with the special resins and molds
+* work with special resins and molds
 * drying fruits and mushrooms at precisely controlled temperatures

 >[!WARNING]